 Even though a cat can not see in total darkness, he is still able to see well in conditions what we presume as total darkness.

 The vision of a cat also has a high ability to notice movements and see separate objects in high contrast.
 Seeing a running prey is usually the primary hunting drive for a cat.

 A cat has backward oriented barbs on his tongue.
-They not only help to tear skin off meat, but also serves for grooming purposes.
-Cat must remove remains of his prey from his coat, otherwise he would smell like rotten meat in a distance, alerting potential prey.
+They not only help to tear the skin off meat but also serves for grooming purposes.
+A cat must remove remains of his prey from his coat, otherwise, he would smell like rotten meat in a distance, alerting potential prey.

-Tail helps a cat to hold balance during steep turns, as well as assists in the ability to change the direction of a leap.
-Both are important if a mouse suddenly changes direction of a run, or travels in zig-zag.
+The tail helps a cat to hold balance during steep turns, as well as assists in the ability to change the direction of a leap.
+Both are important if a mouse suddenly changes the direction of a run, or travels in zig-zag.

-A cat is an expert of stalking.
-This makes up for not being very good at long distance runs.
+A cat is an expert in stalking.
+This makes up for not being very good at long-distance runs.
 A cat may sneak up to his prey within a distance of a single pounce, without the prey even noticing anything suspicious.